eriklee1895/opensips-cp-docker/README.md

-This docker image is suit for **OpenSIPs v3.2**, and with MySQL as db backend.
+This opensips-cp docker image is suit for **OpenSIPs v3.2**, and with MySQL as db backend.

 ## Environment Variables